hillaabra/multinational-retail-data-centralisation/README.md

         - `database_utils.py`
         - `data_extraction.py`
         - `data_cleaning.py`
+    - `__main__.py` executes the extraction, cleaning and uploading of all the datasets, and the finalising of the local database schema
+    - `env.yaml` has the conda environment details required for the program
-    - The following scripts contain the child classes defined for each of the datasets:
+    - The `datasets` child directory holds the scripts containing the child classes defined for each of the datasets and a `config.py` file:
+        - `config.py` *(contains a dictionary with the details required for each individual dataset's class constructor method)*
         - `card_data.py`
         - `date_events_data.py`
         - `orders_data.py` *(which is the dataset populating the single-source-of-truth table sitting at the centre of the star-schema database)*
         - `products_data.py`
         - `stores_data.py`
         - `user_data.py`
-    - `__main__.py` executes the extraction, cleaning and uploading of all the datasets, and the finalising of the local database schema
-    - `env.yaml` has the conda environment details required for the program
 - `querying-the-data` contains a `.sql` script with all the queries executed on the newly created database and a `.csv` file storing the results for each of those queries.

 Missing from the repo, but required for the successful execution of the `db_setup` package, are: